Myth # 1

 Cats Will Suck the Breath Out of Babies

 An old wives’ tale has promoted the misconception that cats will smother a baby if allowed to sleep in the crib.
-This was probably created in response to the fact that cats seek out warm, comfortable places and like to curl up to you—or children—at night.
-In addition, cats were often blamed as culprits before people knew about the condition of sleep apnea or sudden infant death syndrom (SIDS).
+This was probably created in response to the fact that cats seek out warm, comfortable places and like to curl up with you—or children—at night.
+In addition, cats were often blamed as culprits before people knew about the condition of sleep apnea or sudden infant death syndrome (SIDS).

 Myth # 3

 Throughout history, black cats have been perceived as being “bad luck” or “evil.”
 This is completely false!
 Unfortunately, black cats do suffer from the stigma of their color.
 Across the U.S., black cats are typically the ones who remain at the shelter the longest.
 They are also the ones who most often are abused by cruel people during the month of October, around Halloween.

 Myth # 4

 It’s ok to Give Cats Milk

 Contrary to the popular thought that cats love milk—and most do like the taste—it typically is not good for them.
 For many cats, it causes digestive upset and sometimes diarrhea.
 This is because most cats can’t digest milk properly because it contains lactose (milk sugar), which may cause loose bowels.